oferlin/redmine_google_apps/README.md

 * Full support Redmine 2.x
 * "On the fly user creation" option
+* Google App authentication mode moved to *Authentication modes* menu in an Administration zone (old LDAP Authentication menu field)

 Requirements
 ------------

-* Redmine 2.0.x or newer
+* Redmine 2.3.x or newer
-* The gems 'ruby-openid' and 'ruby-openid-apps-discovery' installed
-* ... a Google Apps domain ;-)
+* Google Apps domain (your @gmail account will not work)

 Install
 -------